alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

     pip3 install -r src/requirements.txt

-Also ffmpeg will be neded under your main OS, please refer to it's page for install, [ffmpeg download](https://www.ffmpeg.org/download.html)
+Also ffmpeg will be neded under your main OS, please refer to it's page for install, [ffmpeg download](https://www.ffmpeg.org/download.html).
+If doesn't install video and audio won't be merged in MP4 format.

 ## LICENSE